jordanaparece/E-Commerce-and-Customer-Behavior/README.md

 - 📈 Opioid-related deaths increased significantly over time
 - 🧑‍🦱 Adults aged 25–44 are at highest risk for fentanyl and heroin involvement
 - 🗺️ Cities like Hartford and New Haven exceed average fatality counts
-- 🕑 Most deaths occurred mid-week, not on weekends
+- 🕑 Most deaths occurred on weekends
-- 🚹 Males show higher opioid-related death rates and are classified as "High Risk"
-- 🧭 In 2022, New Haven and Hartford counties reported the most opioid deaths
+- 🧭 In 2022, New Haven and Hartford counties reported the most opioid deaths with 537
-- 🧓 Certain age groups dominate specific years in drug death statistics

 ---